oscar-system/Oscar.jl/experimental/LatticesWithIsometry/docs/src/latwithisom.md

 sending any isometry to its induced action on the discriminant form of $L$.
 In general, this map is neither injective nor surjective.
 If we denote $D_f :=
 \pi(f)$ then $\pi$ induces a map between centralizers $O(L, f)\to O(D_L, D_f)$.
-Again, this induces map is in general neither injective nor surjective, and we denote its image $G_{L,f}$.
+Again, this induced map is in general neither injective nor surjective, and we denote its image $G_{L,f}$.

 ```@docs
-discriminant_group(::LatWithIsom)
+discriminant_group(::ZZLatWithIsom)
 ```

 For simple cases as for definite lattices, $f$ being plus-or-minus the identity or if the rank of $L$ is equal to the totient of the order of $f$ (in the finite case), $G_{L,f}$ can be easily computed.
-The only other case which can be currently handled is for lattices with isometry of hermitian type following the *hermitian Miranda-Morisson theory* from [BH22].
+The only other case which can be currently handled is for lattices with isometry of hermitian type following the *hermitian Miranda-Morisson theory* from [BH23].
 This has been implemented in this project and it can be indirectly used through the general following method:

 ```@docs
-image_centralizer_in_Oq(::LatWithIsom)
+image_centralizer_in_Oq(::ZZLatWithIsom)
 ```

 For an implementation of the regular Miranda-Morisson theory, we refer to the